 Director and Advisory Roles

 Directorships and advisory board memberships are the principal vehicles by which John offers his counsel to companies and not-for-profit organizations.
 John has served on boards and advisory boards of privately-held companies.
 In the non-profit sector, John’s previous involvement includes the Waterloo Research + Technology Park Accelerator, the Guelph-Waterloo Partnership in Biotechnology, the Great Lakes Manufacturing Council, Michigan Members of the Stratford Festival, Friends of McGill University (US fundraising arm), the Canadian Society of New York, and the Canadian Club of Chicago where he served as President.
 John was on the Board of the Kitchener-Waterloo Symphony for six years, serving on the Executive Committee and chairing the Governance Committee.
-He currently serves on the Dean’s Advisory Council at Wilfrid Laurier University’s Lazaridis School of Business and Economics in Waterloo.
+He currently chairs the Dean’s Advisory Council at Wilfrid Laurier University’s Lazaridis School of Business and Economics in Waterloo.
 Previously, he was on the Advisory Council at York University’s Schulich School of Business to develop a national curriculum on international business for Canadian undergraduates, an initiative supported by Export Development Canada.
 John is a member of the Canada Korea Business Council (CKBC) Advisory Council.
 He also served as a member of the Advisory Group to McMaster University’s Automotive Policy Research Centre which received $2.1 million in funding over five years from Automotive Partnership Canada to undertake multidisciplinary studies of the auto sector and policies involving professors, post-doctoral fellows and graduate students from McMaster, University of Toronto and Queen’s.
-Also during 2016, at the request of Ray Tanguay, Special Automotive Advisor to the Federal and Ontario governments, John led the ad hoc investment attraction sub-committee assisting Ray in formulating his input to the governments.
+Also during 2016, at the request of Ray Tanguay, Special Automotive Advisor to the Federal and Ontario governments, John led the ad hoc investment attraction sub-committee assisting Mr. Tanguay in formulating his input to the governments.

 Speaker and Moderator

 John sustains his active public policy role and business networks through memberships in the C.D.
-Howe Institute, Canadian International Council, the Council of the Great Lakes Region, International Economic Development Council, Economic Developers Council of Ontario, The Japan Society, Communitech Technology Association, the Forum for International Trade Training, the Royal Canadian Military Institute, the Greater Kitchener-Waterloo Chamber of Commerce and the Cambridge Chamber of Commerce.
+Howe Institute, the Canadian International Council, the Council of the Great Lakes Region, International Economic Development Council, Economic Developers Council of Ontario, the Japan Society, Communitech Technology Association, the Forum for International Trade Training, the Royal Canadian Military Institute, the Greater Kitchener-Waterloo Chamber of Commerce and the Cambridge Chamber of Commerce.

 John holds a Bachelor of Commerce degree from McGill University.
 In 2008 John completed the Directors Education Program jointly developed by the Institute of Corporate Directors (ICD) and the Rotman School of Management at the University of Toronto.
 He has since been granted the ICD.D professional certification for directors and served as a founding member of the Executive and Secretary of the ICD’s Southwestern Ontario Chapter until November 2014.